twbs/blog/src/_posts/2020-09-29-bootstrap-5-alpha-2.md

 [![Example close button](/assets/img/2020/09/v5a2-close-btn.png)](https://v5.getbootstrap.com/docs/5.0/components/close-button/)

 We've renamed the class from the rather generic `.close` to `.btn-close`.
 In addition, we've dropped the use of `&times;` in our HTML for an SVG `background-image` via CSS.
-With updated styling all around, the close button has a clearer focus state and even an all new white variant (also powered by a CSS `filter`).
+With updated styling all around, the close button has a clearer focus state and even an all-new white variant (also powered by a CSS `filter`).

 ## Position utilities